Canon M6 vs Panasonic LX10

 It is notable that the M6 has a hotshoe, while the LX10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the M6 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the M6 and LX10 can be found, respectively, in the Canon M6 Manual (free pdf) or the online Panasonic LX10 Manual.

 So what conclusions can be drawn?
 Is the Canon M6 better than the Panasonic LX10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.